Halestorm: Formation and debut (1997–2011)

-The Strange Case Of...
-(2012–2013)
+The Strange Case Of... and Into the Wild Life (2012–2018)

 On January 24, 2012, Halestorm released the EP Hello, It's Mz.
 Hyde.
 Their second full-length album, The Strange Case Of... was released on April 10, 2012, in the US, April 9 in the UK, and April 17 in Italy.
-On October 29, 2012 they were announced as the support for Bullet for My Valentine on their UK tour in March 2013.

-On December 5, 2012 during a show at the Majestic Theater in Madison, Wisconsin, before Lzzy could start her piano ballad "Break In", guitarist Joe Hottinger ran up to her from off stage and told her that the song "Love Bites...(So Do I)" was nominated for a Grammy in the Best Hard Rock/Metal Performance Category.
-Drummer Arejay Hale asked on his mic what happened and after Lzzy replied to the audience that they had just been nominated for a Grammy, the crowd erupted in celebration.
+On October 29, 2012, they were announced as the support for Bullet for My Valentine on their UK tour in March 2013.
+Their song "Love Bites...(So Do I)" was nominated for a Grammy in the Best Hard Rock/Metal Performance Category in 2012.
+They learned of the nomination while performing a concert in Madison, Wisconsin, and the crowd erupted in celebration when Lzzy announced the news from the stage.
 The entire event was recorded by a fan and posted on YouTube.
-On February 10, 2013 Halestorm won the award, becoming the first female-fronted band to both be nominated and win in that category.
+On February 10, 2013, Halestorm won the award, becoming the first female-fronted band to both be nominated and win in that category.

 In April 2013, Halestorm reached the top of the Billboard Hot Mainstream Rock Tracks chart for the first time with their single "Freak Like Me".
-On August 6, 2013, the band premiered their video for "Here's to Us".
+On August 6, 2013, the band premiered their video for "Here's to Us", and it had previously been performed by the cast on the television show Glee in 2012.
 On October 15, Halestorm released their second covers album entitled Reanimate 2.0.

-Into the Wild Life (2014–2018)

 Halestorm covered the Dio song "Straight Through the Heart" on the tribute album Ronnie James Dio – This Is Your Life, which was released on March 25, 2014.
-On March 28, 2014 Halestorm performed a brand new song called The Heartbreaker at the Cannery Ballroom in Nashville, Tennessee.
+On March 28, 2014, Halestorm performed a brand new song called The Heartbreaker at the Cannery Ballroom in Nashville, Tennessee.
 In April, the band released a video on YouTube called A Day in the Life Of Halestorm 2014 (Backstage, Interview & New Song Mayhem).
-The title of the new album was originally set to be released January 13, 2015, but was actually moved a day earlier to January 12.
-The band has posted letters of the album name allowing for fans to try and unscramble them, and on January 12, 2015, their third full studio album entitled Into the Wild Life was announced with release dates for the UK and US, April 13 and 14 respectively.

-In May 2015 will be released the photo book To Hale And Back in collaboration with photographer Rob Fenn, which documents the career of Halestorm so far.
-On January 6, 2017, Halestorm released their third covers album Reanimate 3.0.
+The band released its third studio album, Into the Wild Life, in April 2015.
+They had performed over 2,000 live shows together, and in May 2015 released the photo book To Hale And Back in collaboration with photographer Rob Fenn, which documented the career of Halestorm to that point.
+Halestorm headlined its first arena show in 2016, and on January 6, 2017, the band released their third covers album Reanimate 3.0.
 On May 17, 2017, they released the official music video for the song "Dear Daughter".